Nickchavez507/N.ChavezRepo22/README.md

 -my personal home IP.

 Machines within the network can only be accessed by JumpBox-Provisoner.
-- _TODO: Which machine did you allow to access your ELK VM?
+Which machine did you allow to access your ELK VM?
 What was its IP address?Persoanal IP

+only 1 VM can access which would be the JumpBox-Provisoner

 A summary of the access policies in place can be found in the table below.